elsoul/souls/README.md

 Welcome to SOULs Serverless Application Framework!

 SOULs is a Serverless Application Framework with Ruby GraphQL.
-SOULs has six strains, API, Worker, Console, Admin, Media, Doc, and can be used in combination according to the purpose.
+SOULs has 3 strains, API, Worker, and Frontend.
+It can be used in combination according to the purpose.
 SOULs Backend GraphQL Ruby & Frontend Relay are Scalable and Easy to deploy to Google Cloud.
 No more routing for Backends!
 You can focus on your business logic.

 ![画像](https://storage.googleapis.com/souls-bucket/imgs/souls-structure.jpg)

-SOULs creates 6 types of framework.
+SOULs creates 3 types of framework.

 1. API - GraphQL (Ruby) - Simple API - Cloud Run
 2. Worker - Google Pub/Sub Worker API (Ruby) - Cloud Run
-3. Console Web Client - User Console and CMS (TypeScript)
+3. Frontend - React Application (TypeScript) - Firebase
-4. Admin Web Client - Admin Console and CMS (TypeScript)
-5. Media Web Client - Media web client with SSG (TypeScript)
-6. Doc Web Client - Doc web client with SSG (TypeScript)

 ## Dependency